TL;DR

 mutate(full_title=gsub("Thalassas:.+", "Thalassas", Title),

-select(full_title, SJR, H_index, Categories, Publisher)
+select(Title, full_title, SJR, H_index, Categories, Publisher)

 Downloading the complete table of OA journals under the CAUL agreement from Airtable